Ringwood East

 Ringwood East has seen population growth performance typically on par with national averages when looking at short and medium term trends

-The Ringwood East statistical area (SA2) had an estimated population of 11,222 as of November 2025.
-This figure represents a rise of 458 people since the 2021 Census, which reported a population of 10,764.
-The increase is inferred from AreaSearch's estimate of the resident population at 11,003 in June 2024 and an additional 121 validated new addresses since the Census date.
-This results in a density ratio of 2,413 persons per square kilometer, placing Ringwood East in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, from 2015 to 2025, Ringwood East demonstrated resilient growth patterns with an average annual growth rate of 0.7%, outpacing its SA4 region.
-Overseas migration contributed approximately 75% of overall population gains during recent periods.
+As of February 2026, the estimated population of Ringwood East is around 11,223.
+This reflects an increase of 459 people since the 2021 Census, which reported a population of 10,764.
+The latest estimate by AreaSearch, following examination of ABS ERP data released in June 2024 and validated new addresses since the Census date, is 11,003 residents.
+This results in a population density ratio of 2,413 persons per square kilometer, placing Ringwood East in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, from 2016 to 2026, Ringwood East has demonstrated resilient growth patterns with a compound annual growth rate of 0.7%, outpacing the SA4 region.
+Overseas migration contributed approximately 75.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 using a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections from 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population trends indicate an increase just below the median of national areas, with the Ringwood East (SA2) expected to expand by 1,245 persons by 2041 based on aggregated SA2-level projections, reflecting an overall increase of approximately 8.9% over the 17-year period from 2024 to 2041.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, the suburb is expected to expand by 1,246 persons to 2041, reflecting an increase of 8.9% in total over the 17-year period.

 Frequently Asked Questions - Population